xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/immutable-datastructure.md

 ![queue](/post/images/algo/queue.png)

 {{< alert info >}} Note, I'm using an array to represent the Queue for simplicity.
 That's not the correct way.
 Queue has the property of O(1) enqueue and dequeue operations.
 Using an array to represent a Queue results in O(N) enqueue and dequeue operations.
-[A correct implementation of a queue](https://github.com/xiaoyunyang/coding-challenges/blob/master/datastructure/Queue.js) is uses a [DoublyNode](https://github.com/xiaoyunyang/coding-challenges/blob/master/datastructure/Node/DoublyNode.js) and two pointers for head and tail of the Queue.{{< /alert >}}
+[A correct implementation of a queue](https://github.com/xiaoyunyang/coding-challenges/blob/master/datastructure/Queue.js) uses a [DoublyNode](https://github.com/xiaoyunyang/coding-challenges/blob/master/datastructure/Node/DoublyNode.js) and two pointers for head and tail of the Queue.{{< /alert >}}

 Here's an implementation of the Queue as an *mutable* data structure.